 Many people working from home do this alone, in which case planning permission for an office isn’t usually needed.

 If you wish to create a garden room well-suited for office use under PD rights, it will need to fall under certain rules.
 It’ll need to be single storey with a maximum eaves height of 2.5 m, and an overall height of 4m with a dual pitched roof (3m for other types).
 Structures erected within 2m of a boundary can be no taller than 2.5 m.

 Garden rooms may be an ideal solution for gaining added space without the hassle (and price tag) of an extension.

 While the most basic models come just as a standard ‘pod’ outdoors, many others can be equipped with power, heating and ethernet connection so you can carry on with work in private without disturbances, all with a great view of the garden.

 Once you’ve determined where you stand with planning, you’ll need to think of a design that’s not only aesthetically appealing but also functional for day-to-day work.

-A sun-filled working space will positively affect efficiency and the same is true if your windows face a picturesque, calming scene.
+A sun-filled working space will positively affect efficiency and the same is true if your windows face a beautiful, calming scene.
 Or designing a cosy snug-cum-home office may be the perfect place to retire to when you need some solitude to get on with work– or simply to read a book.

 Think about the health-supporting characteristics of the materials you use, too.
 For instance, a building with wood that has been treated with eco-friendly, non-toxic finishes can drastically improve the quality of your space.